Ry-an7/Echoes-of-Art/README.md

     pip install matplotlib pandas numpy librosa pillow soundfile tensorflow tensorflow_hub requests ipywidgets ipython
     ```
 ## Usage
-2. **Record Audio Input**<br>
-     Record your own audio using any audio recording tool (e.g., voice recorder on your phone, or software like Audacity).
-Save your recording as an audio file (e.g., .mp3, .wav).
+1. **Record or Upload Your Audio**<br>
+     You can either upload an audio file or record directly using your microphone in the provided Gradio interface.
+   - *To upload an audio file:*
+     Click on the "Upload Audio" tab and select the file you want to use.
+The supported file types are audio files (e.g., .mp3, .wav).
 3. **Place Your Audio File in the Provided Folder**<br>
      Upload your audio file to the `Audio/` directory, if you're running the code in Colab, make sure to adjust the path to where the file is located.
 4. **Update the File Path in the Code**<br>